RwHendrickson/Portfolio/pages/projects.md

 The goal of this project was to find the most cost-effective storm-water runoff mitigation strategy for the St. Paul Campus of the University of Minnesota.
 <br> <br>
-This involved modeling Rainfall at Surface (RAS) and Surface Absorption (SA) to estimate runoff across the study area as well as approximating flow accumulation using Digital Elevation Model (DEM) data.
+This involved use of ESRI's Model Builder to create workflows that computed rasters representing Rainfall at Surface (RAS) and Surface Absorption (SA) across the study area.
+Watersheds and flow accumulation were approximated as well using Digital Elevation Model (DEM) data.
+<br><br>
 Upon diagnosing the current condition of the campus’ storm preparedness, mitigation measures were proposed to bring net runoff of each watershed to zero.
 <br> <br>
 <center>
     <img src="../figs/25mm_Mitigation_map.png" title="25mm Storm Mitigation" class = "responsive" width="500">